-- · participants in the EIS process
+- (a) participants in the EIS process

-- · consultation requirements
+- (b) consultation requirements

-- EIS format and copy requirements.
+- (c) EIS format and copy requirements.

 In addition, subject-specific guidelines are referenced throughout this TOR; refer to Appendix 1 for a list of these policies and guidelines.

 3. More information